impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 Here we assert that strings which would normally cause directory traversal to happen (i.e. `..` and `../foo`) will trigger a failure in the `version-file-read` command.

-This test is related to [this issue](https://github.com/rbenv/rbenv/issues/977){:target="_blank" rel="noopener"} in the Github history, which describes a security vulnerability reported by another contributor.
+This test is related to [this issue](https://github.com/rbenv/rbenv/issues/977){:target="_blank" rel="noopener" } in the Github history, which describes a security vulnerability reported by another contributor.
 It looks like an earlier version of RBENV included the possibility of using a version of Ruby other than that intended by the user, if a malicious person was somehow able to modify the victim's RBENV version file.

 ### When a version file includes path segments